 Looking for a bit of the tropics in your garden?
 With their pots surrounded by ostrich fern, houseplants of various tropical varieties, many of which need a bit of shade, will look simply stunning.
 Once you know how to grow ostrich ferns and your plants are thriving, you’ll have the additional benefit of a tasty treat in the fiddleheads you can harvest.

 Ostrich Fern Info

 When growing an ostrich fern, you’ll notice other, shorter fronds that emerge a few weeks after the initial fiddleheads.
 These are the fertile fronds that produce spores for reproduction.
-These fertile fronds are much shorter, only 12-20 inches long, and will remain standing long after the larger fronds have died back in dormancy.
+These fertile fronds are much shorter, only 12-20 inches (30.5 to 51 cm.) long, and will remain standing long after the larger fronds have died back in dormancy.